 Regina Dragon Boat Festival News

-While the Festival is less than 3 months away the committee has been working on improvements for this year and 2018.
+Each year the Festival is busy working on improvements.
 One of our primary considerations is to find avenues of engagement at the festival where all teams participate, not just in racing, but opening ceremonies and other planned events prior to the festival as well as acting as ambassadors of the festival encouraging volunteerism, team development, or sponsorship.
 Each team and its members are the Festival’s greatest asset and its foundation of building successful personal and community relationships with a diverse host of cultural identities.
-We are a committee of 12 but a Festival of over 800 that can have a tremendous impact on our future.
+We are a small committee but a Festival of over 800 that can have a tremendous impact on our future.